Microelectronics and Computer Technology Corporation

-Microelectronics and Computer Technology Corporation, originally the Microelectronics and Computer Consortium and widely seen as the acronym MCC, was the first, and at one time one of the largest, computer industry research and development consortia in the United States.
+Microelectronics and Computer Technology Corporation, originally the Microelectronics and Computer Consortium and widely seen by the acronym MCC, was the first, and at one time one of the largest, computer industry research and development consortia in the United States.
 MCC ceased operations in 2000 and was formally dissolved in 2004.

 Divisions

 MCC did research and development in the following areas: